 Baking Bread with Beer is on the rise for craft beer lovers and amateur bakers alike.
 But if you want to harness the power of beer in your bread, there are a few things you need to know.
 Check out these 7 tips for making bread with your favorite craft beer.

 Bread uses certain agents to rise.
-Most of the time that’s yeast.
-Some breads will call for Baking Powder which can do the same thing.
+Most of the time that agent is yeast.
+Other breads will call for Baking Powder, which can do the same thing.

 Beer is fatless.
 This might not seem like a big deal at first, but for bread making, it’s very important.